General Security Tips

 ATM safety tips

-- Be alert at all times when using any ATM (walk-up, drive-up, inside and outside).
+- Be alert at all times when using any ATM (walk-up, drive-up, inside, or outside).
 After completing your transaction, leave immediately.

 - Be accompanied by another person when using an ATM after dark.